Vyral/brandon-montemayor/_posts/2021-05-07-what-are-homes-townhomes-and-condos-selling-for-today.md

 What are single-family homes, townhomes, and condos selling for in Santa Clarita?

-Before we get into that, a quick reminder: Now that we’ve switched over to a new company, we have a great new home evaluation tool and home search feature on our website, so feel free to check them out\!
+Before we get into that, a quick reminder: Now that we’ve switched over to a new website company, we have a great new home evaluation tool and home search feature on our website, so feel free to check them out\!

 Now back to our topic. **Here are the sale price ranges for 1-bedroom condos and townhomes in the neighborhoods in our marketplace in the last 90 days:**&nbsp;